Steak Fajitas with all the trimmings 2

 Making Margaritas

-And the final touch to Wendell’s meal is the Margarita on the rocks – which is guaranteed to have you do zero work after this meal.
+And the final touch to Wendell’s meal is the Margarita on the Rocks – which is guaranteed to have you do zero work after this meal.

 History of Margaritas